 To understand why games that seem to reward people unfairly are so addictive, you need to understand something called intermittent variable rewards.

-Intermittent variable rewards are the reason why people continuously scroll through social media feeds, why texting is more popular than calling, why phones send notifications as their primary engagement strategies, and why people are more distracted than ever before.
+Intermittent variable rewards are the reason why people continuously scroll through social media feeds, why texting is more popular than calling, why phones send notifications as the primary way they engage people to keep using them, and why people are more distracted today than ever before.

-I knew the psychological reward system Halo 2 had used so effectively to increase its user engagement could be applied elsewhere to create a similar impact.
+I knew the psychological reward system Halo 2 used so effectively to increase user engagement could be applied elsewhere to create a similar impact.

 I posted on Khan Academy’s Google group forum and explained to developers how Halo 2’s reward system created such high levels of engagement and how a reward system might work and be applied for Khan Academy to foster student engagement.